MicrosoftDocs/visualstudio-docs/mac/nuget-walkthrough.md

 ### Consolidate tab

-Developers typically consider it bad practice to use different versions of the same NuGet package across different projects in the same solution.
-When you choose to manage packages for a solution, the Package Manager UI provides a **Consolidate** tab on which you can easily see where packages with distinct version numbers are used by different projects in the solution:
+When working in a solution with multiple projects, it's considered a best practice to make sure that anywhere you use the same NuGet package in each project, you're also using the same version number of that package.
+Visual Studio for Mac helps make this easier by providing a **Consolidate** tab in the Package Manager UI when you choose to manage packages for a solution.
+Using this tab, you can easily see where packages with distinct version numbers are used by different projects in the solution:

 ![Package Manager UI Consolidate tab](media/nuget-walkthrough-consolidate-tab.png)